 Modern circuit breakers are combination safety switches and circuit breakers.

-Briefly, these protect single circuits from shorts, overloads, and electric shocks.
+To explain briefly, these protect single circuits from shorts, overloads, and electric shocks.
 This means any problem is confined to that one circuit and will not take out the circuits for the rest of your house.

-Remember only safety switches save lives.
+And remember, only safety switches save lives.

 Circuit breakers and surge protectors protect appliances, not people.
 By installing a modern fuse box you are saving both yourself and your buildings.